rafi/awesome-vim-colorschemes/docs/kyoz-purify.md

 \ }
 ```

-## Why i have to install other plugins
+## Why I have to install other plugins

-- Purify is only aim for colorscheme, i'v tried my best to make purify colorscheme is the same is all languages support by vim, nvim.
+- Purify is only aim for colorscheme, I've tried my best to make purify colorscheme look the same for all languages supported by vim, neovim.

-- But for new languages, frameworks... you have to install other plugins to have correct syntax, I'll tried my best to support plugins that have good syntax for new languages, frameworks like React, Vue...
+- But for new languages, frameworks... you have to install other plugins to have correct syntax, I'll try my best to support plugins that have a good syntax for new languages, frameworks like React, Vue...

 ## Lisence
 MIT © [Kyoz](mailto:banminkyoz@gmail.com)